 - Allow to rest for 20 minutes before slicing.

 - If using a butterball turkey breast, or other pre-brined turkey breast, you may want to use only 1 teaspoon of kosher salt instead of 2, since it's already salted.

 - If using a Turkey Breast Roast: You can leave it trussed if you like, as it may consist of pieces of turkey breast put together that will potentially fall apart if the truss is taken off.
 But taking the truss netting off is OK too, especially if the roast seems pretty "solid."

 - To make gravy from the drippings: melt 2 tablespoons butter (or fat from the drippings) over medium-high heat.
 Add 2 tablespoons flour.
 Whisk together to form a roux, cook for at least one minute.
 Pour in the drippings (about 1 cup) and continue to whisk and cook until thickened, about 3-5 minutes.
 Supplement with chicken stock if you need more drippings for a double or triple batch.
 (Here's more on how to make gravy from turkey drippings).

 - The turmeric in this recipe gives the turkey a golden color and helps add flavor.
+If you use the drippings to make gravy, the gravy will definitely be a yellow color- delicious but not a traditional gravy color.
 If you don't like the yellow color, simply omit it.

 - Be sure to use a fully THAWED turkey breast.
 Often, turkey breasts come frozen.
 You will need to plan ahead to defrost it- keep it in the fridge for about 24 hours per 5 lbs. of meat to defrost before slow cooking.
 It's not safe to cook frozen meat in a slow cooker, as the inside will not fully cook quickly enough.